bravoserver/bravo/README.rst

  think you have found a bug, you can directly report it on the Github issue tracker as well.

+ Please, please, please read the installation instructions first, as well as the comments in bravo.ini.example.
+I did not type them out so that they could be ignored. :3

+I have an error involving construct!
+ Install Construct.

+I have an error involving JSON!
+ Install python-json, or python-simplejson, or turn off the JSON serializer in bravo.ini.

+I have an error involving IRC/AMP/ListOf!
+ Your Twisted is too old.
+You really do need a 10.x or newer version of Twisted.

 Who are you guys, anyway?
  Corbin Simpson (MostAwesomeDude) is the main coder.
 Derrick Dymock (Ac-town) is the visionary and provider of network traffic dumps.
 Ben Kero and Mark